marcmelliger/BEVPO/README.md

 # Installation

 ## Create your own fork of BEVPO
-If you don't have a GitHub Account yet, creat one.
+If you don't have a GitHub Account yet, create one.

-First create a fork of my BEVPO repository.
+First, create a fork of my BEVPO repository.
 For this, go to https://github.com/MMWeb87/BEVPO/ and click "Fork".
 Now a new Fork of the BEVPO model should be available in your account.
 Remember the path of your fork for the next step.

 ## Install BEVPO locally in Eclipse

-I recommend to use an IDE such as Eclipse to run the BEVPO model.
+I recommend using an IDE such as Eclipse to run the BEVPO model.
 To set up BEVPO in eclipse, follow these steps in Eclipse:

 1. Select Window > Show View > Other....
 In the dialogfield click Git > Git Repositories
 2. In the now visible perspective click the button "Clone a Git Repository"